Long Furlong Medical Centre45 Loyd CloseAbingdon, Oxon, OX14 1XRTel: 01235 522379

 You can apply by post as well.
 Complete and sign your application form and send it with a cheque, postal order or credit/debit card details to:

 NHS Help with Health CostsPPC Issue OfficePO Box 854Newcastle upon TyneNE99 2DE

-The opening times of local pharmacies during the bank holiday period are available here by following the link.
+The opening times of local pharmacies during the bank holiday periods are uploaded when available.